Aura (novel): Plot

 The next morning, Montero wakes up to find Aura in the kitchen preparing breakfast, while the old widow remains in her room in bed.
 Aura and Montero have breakfast together, though Montero finds the breakfast awkward and long because the young niece barely speaks.
 Afterwards, Montero heads to the office to begin his work constructing the memories and journals of General Llorente.
 As he reads the General's writings, he makes some discoveries about Consuelo's infertility, her fantasy of having a child, and her obsession with youth.
 While working, Montero cannot seem to get the beautiful image of Aura out of his head, and soon begins fantasizing about her.
 These fantasies eventually begin to grow stronger, and often take over many of Montero's thoughts.
 Then, over the next few days, Montero realizes a strange connection between the old widow and Aura: often, whenever Consuelo is speaking, Aura's lips will move as well, and motions that Consuelo makes are also made by Aura at the same time.
 Montero is intrigued by Aura's beauty, and one day enters her room to find her in bed.
 Montero holds Aura in bed, when suddenly the youthful Aura transforms into the old widow, Consuelo, in his arms, as he himself transforms into the old General Llorente.

 Throughout the story, Felipe Montero and Aura project the youth of life, and mirror the younger lives of General Llorente and Consuelo.
 For this reason, Felipe is able to connect so much with the General through his writings, and Aura mirrors the actions and movements of the old widow.
 The entire story depicts the eventual progression of Felipe Montero's transformation into the General, as well as Aura's transformation into Consuelo.

 Publication

 Carlos Abascal, the Mexican Secretary of Labor, spoke out against the novel in 2001 after it was read in his teenage daughter's convent school in Mexico City, leading to the firing of the teacher and a surge in sales of the novel.
 This short novel was then banned in 2009 from the curricula of the Commonwealth of Puerto Rico's Department of Education, due to the alleged use of lewd language.

-An English version is released on iBooks.